 Rapidly progressive glomerulonephritis (RPGN), a type of nephritic syndrome Overview of Nephritic Syndrome Nephritic syndrome is defined by hematuria, variable degrees of proteinuria, usually dysmorphic red blood cells (RBCs), and often RBC casts on microscopic examination of urinary sediment.
-Often... read more , is a pathologic diagnosis accompanied by extensive glomerular crescent formation (ie, >50% of sampled glomeruli contain crescents which can be seen in a biopsy specimen) that, if untreated, progresses to end-stage renal disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Often... read more , is a pathologic diagnosis accompanied by extensive glomerular crescent formation (ie, >50% of sampled glomeruli contain crescents, which can be seen in a biopsy specimen); if left untreated, RPGN progresses to end-stage kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more over weeks to months.
 It is relatively uncommon, affecting 10 to 15% of patients with glomerulonephritis, and occurs predominantly in patients 20 to 50 years.
-Types and causes are classified by findings using immunofluorescence microscopy and serologic tests (eg, anti-glomerular basement membrane [GBM] antibody, anti-neutrophil cytoplasmic antibody [ANCA]—see table Classification of Rapidly Progressive Glomerulonephritis Based on Immunofluorescence Microscopy Classification of Rapidly Progressive Glomerulonephritis Based on Immunofluorescence Microscopy ).
+Types and causes are classified by findings using immunofluorescence microscopy and serologic tests (eg, anti-glomerular basement membrane [GBM] antibody, anti-neutrophil cytoplasmic antibody [ANCA]—see table ).

 Antiglomerular basement membrane antibody disease

-The term Goodpasture syndrome Goodpasture Syndrome Goodpasture syndrome, a subtype of pulmonary-renal syndrome, is an autoimmune syndrome consisting of alveolar hemorrhage and glomerulonephritis caused by circulating anti-glomerular basement... read more refers to a combination of glomerulonephritis and alveolar hemorrhage in the presence of anti-GBM antibodies.
+The term Goodpasture syndrome Goodpasture Syndrome Goodpasture syndrome, a type of pulmonary-renal syndrome, is an autoimmune syndrome consisting of alveolar hemorrhage and glomerulonephritis caused by circulating anti-glomerular basement membrane... read more refers to a combination of glomerulonephritis and alveolar hemorrhage in the presence of anti-GBM antibodies.
 Glomerulonephritis without alveolar hemorrhage in the presence of anti-GBM antibodies is called anti-GBM glomerulonephritis.
 Immunofluorescent staining of renal biopsy tissue demonstrates linear IgG deposits.

 Immune complex RPGN

-Immune complex RPGN complicates numerous infectious and connective tissue disorders and also occurs with other primary glomerulopathies.
+Immune complex RPGN complicates numerous infectious and systemic rheumatic diseases and also occurs with other primary glomerulopathies.